 - Maintain regular exercise at least 150 minutes a week with moderate intensity exercises such as walking or cycling.

 - Additionally, a diabetes medication metformin (for prediabetes) can reduce your risk of getting diabetes by up to 31 %.

-This result shows those who have just diagnosed as pre-diabetes or those who are at increased risk for diabetes can avoid diabetes by up to 60 % with consistent effort in diet and exercise.
+The result shows those who have just diagnosed as prediabetes or those who are at increased risk for diabetes can avoid diabetes.
+It is possible to prevent diabetes by up to 60 % with consistent effort in diet and exercise.

 Some experts believe your risk towards heart disease's increases when you are pre-diabetes and moving towards diabetes.
 If it is correct, then you must take the necessary steps to avoid diabetes as well as heart diseases.

 Studies show people at risk of developing diabetes can lower their risk.
 Losing 5 to 7% weight can reduce diabetes risk.
 You can achieve weight loss by a healthy diet and regular exercise.
 A study shows that 5 to 7 % weight loss can lower the chances of having diabetes by up to 60 %.